go101/go101/pages/generics/444-first-look-of-custom-generics.md

 We could view a generic type as a type parameter space, and view all of its methods as some functions sharing the same type parameter space.

+To make descriptions simple, sometimes, methods of generic types are also called as generic functions in this book.